kafka-ops/julie/docs/futures/what-acl-management.rst

 ^^^^^^^^^^^^^^^^^^^^^
 Kafka Topology Builder will assign the following ACLs:

-* each principal in the `consumers` list will get `READ` and `DESCRIBE` permissions on each topic in the containing project as well as `READ` access on every consumer group
+* each principal in the `consumers` list will get `READ` and `DESCRIBE` permissions on each topic.
+In addition `READ` access on every consumer group (by default) or the group specified in the topology.

-* each principal in the `producers` list will get `WRITE` and `DESCRIBE` permissions on each topic in the containing project
+* each principal in the `producers` list will get `WRITE` and `DESCRIBE` permissions on each topic.
+In addition if a *transactionId* is specified a WRITE and DESCRIBE ACL is created on the transactionId resource.
+And if either *transactionId* or *idempotence* is specified for the producer the IDEMPOTENT_WRITE ALLOW acl is created.

 * each principal in the `streams` list will get

   * `READ` access on every topic in its `read` sub-object
   * `WRITE` access on every topic `write` sub-object
-  * `ALL` access on every topic starting with fully-qualified project name, e.g. ``context.company.env.source.projectA`` in the example above.
+  * `ALL` access on every topic starting with the fully-qualified project name (by default) or the given applicationId.
+These are `PREFIXED` ACLs.
+  * `READ` access on consumer groups starting with the fully-qualified project name (by default) or the given applicationId.
 These are `PREFIXED` ACLs.

 * each principal for a connector will get